htcat/htcat/README.md

 Bugs can be filed at
 [htcat's Github Issues page](https://github.com/htcat/htcat/issues).

+## Approach ##

+`htcat` works by determining the size of the `Content-Length` of the URL passed, and then partitioning the work into a series of `GET`s that use the `Range` header in the request.

+Unlike most programs that do similar `Range`-based splitting, the requests that are performed in parallel are limited to some bytes ahead of the data emitted so far instead of splitting the entire byte stream evenly.
+The purpose of this is to emit those bytes as soon as reasonably possible, so that pipelined execution of another tool can, too, proceed in parallel.

+These requests may complete slightly out of order, and are held in reserve until contiguous bytes can be emitted by a defragmentation routine, that catenates together the complete, consecutive payloads in memory for emission.

+Tweaking the number of simultaneous transfers and the size of each `GET` makes a trade-off between latency to fill the output pipeline, memory usage, and churn in requests and connections and incurring their associated start-up costs.

+If `htcat`'s peer on the server side processes `Range` requests more slowly than regular `GET` without a `Range` header, then, `htcat`'s performance can suffer relative to a simpler, single-stream `GET`.

 ## Numbers ##

 These are measurements falling well short of real benchmarks that are